 Crockett, never one to make idle threats, made good on his promise to head for Texas if his constituents didn’t want him.
 He was out of the country before Martin Van Buren was even elected.

-Davy Crockett Dies A Hero
+How Davy Crockett Died A Hero At The Alamo

 Davy Crockett never meant to join the fight for Texas’s independence, but the restless frontiersman never could resist a cause.